-Kosometsuke Dish with Design of Chinese Boys（5 Pieces / Early 17th century）
+Kosometsuke Dish with Design of Chinese Boys（5 Pieces / Ming Dynasty）

 It is the thick kosometsuke that combines two types of design.
 There is the item written on the box of this kind of work as a "Coin Dish", and the design on old coins has the meaning of amulet in china, and the characters and design written on it represent auspiciousness.
 The chinese boys, which happily plays and dances, contains the wish for the prosperity of the family and descendants.